 The airport greeter is stationed at the San Jose international airport terminal only, and can only meet flights at the San Jose international airport terminal.
 He cannot meet local flights at domestic terminals or at charter hangers.
 He can only meet international flights on regularly scheduled airlines.
 If you are taking a local domestic flight with Sansa airlines, or are arriving by private charter plane to a private hanger, please walk approximately one block to the international terminal arrivals area (ground level) to take your airport shuttle.
 If you are taking a local domestic flight with NatureAir aircraft into Pavas domestic airport, the Pavas airport is very close to your hotel, so it would be quicker for you to take a taxi directly to your hotel.

-This is payable when you depart Costa Rica by air but can be paid for in advance.
+The Airport Exit tax is included in most air tickets.
+Please check with your airline to see if it is included.
+If it is not included, then this is payable when you depart Costa Rica by air but can be paid for in advance.
 As you exit the airport, you also notice a booth that sells an exit tax form.
 This form is required for travelers flying out of Costa Rica on an international flight.
 The cost is $29 for most foreign visitors, and $42 for Costa Ricans.
 However, you do not need to buy this exit tax form if you will be departing from Costa Rica in a bus or car.
 If you plan to fly out of Costa Rica, it is a good idea to buy this exit tax form now, before you exit the airport.
 It will spare you from waiting in an extra line to buy it when you fly out of the country.